 Focusing on the Individuals Journey

-While the wilderness provides a background and impetus for our therapeutic program, our clinical theory and evidence-based practices address the unique developmental and psychological needs of each student.
-We work individually with each student in the therapeutic environment to move them forward on their specific journey.
+While the wilderness provides an excellent setting for our therapeutic program, we wouldn’t be able to achieve lasting, positive outcomes and address the unique developmental and psychological needs of each student without deep expertise in clinical theory and evidence-based practices.
+We work individually with each student to help them set positive goals, and move forward on their journey.

 Our clinical foundation includes:

 Teaching skills for managing emotions, maintaining energy, and soothing stress without lashing out.

-Trails Carolina offers Therapeutic Wilderness Programs that are based on decades of experience and scientific research that balances the benefits of wilderness therapy during expeditions with the practical experience of a residential base.
-Every student spends time in the wilderness and back at base camp to practice skills in a variety of settings and with different staff.
+Trails Carolina offers a Therapeutic Wilderness Program that is based on decades of experience and scientific research that balances the benefits of wilderness therapy with the practical experience of residential base camp.
+Each student spends time in the wilderness and back at base camp to practice skills in a variety of settings and with different staff.

 These transitions are beneficial because your child may demonstrate success within certain environments or with certain individuals, but struggle to transfer those skills to other settings.
 For instance, while your child may excel during their time in the wilderness they may struggle in the classroom as the structure and staff changes.
 These struggles can lead your child to feel insecure, grow frustrated, and return to negative behaviors.
 Our staff support your child during times of struggle, reminding them on the new strengths and skills they have learned to overcome.